Dolphins of the Sea

 Dolphins of the Sea is a bronze sculpture by Katharine Lane Weems, installed outside the New England Aquarium on Boston's Central Wharf, in the U.S. state of Massachusetts.
-The sculpture depicts a school of swimming dolphins and measures approximately 4 × 3 × 7 ft.
+The sculpture depicts a pod of swimming dolphins and measures approximately 4 × 3 × 7 ft.
 It was copyrighted in 1977.
 The work was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1997.
+The sculpture was moved from its original location in the fountain on the aquarium's plaza when the fountain was removed; it is still near the aquarium, but it is now between the Boston Harbor Garage and the Harborwalk.